(N/727/6/0082) (MQA/PA 5345)

 - End of semester examination (60%).

 End of semester examination includes a written exam incorporating Multiple Choice Questions (MCQ), short essays and laboratory practical test.

 Upon graduation, students may pursue careers in manufacturing, research and development of products, and the subsequent requirements related to these products such as quality control, pre-clinical trials, regulatory affairs, drug information service, sales and marketing.

 PEO1: To produce graduates who are knowledgeable, competent and innovative, who will contribute towards the pharmaceutical and related industry.

-PEO2: To produce graduates who practice professionalism with ethics and social responsibility relevant to pharmaceutical and related industry.
+PEO2: To produce graduates who practise professionalism with ethics and social responsibility relevant to the pharmaceutical and related industry.

 PEO3: To produce graduates who have interpersonal communication, effective leadership and teamwork skills to strengthen their role in pharmaceutical and its related industry.

 PEO4: To produce graduates who are committed to the importance of lifelong learning and continuous improvement.

 PEO5: To produce graduates who are capable of embarking on marketing and technopreneurial activities.